acroucher/FRUITPy/README.md

 * after the 'contains' statement, put your tests into subroutines, with no arguments (with or without brackets)

+* each test subroutine name should start with 'test_'

 * the title of each test (to be displayed in the test results) can optionally be put as a comment in the first non-blank line of the subroutine (otherwise the subroutine name will be used in output)

 * end each subroutine with an 'end subroutine' statement (with the subroutine name optionally at the end)